 No matter what your reasons for learning English are; business, academic, travel, fun etc., you will need to develop your conversation skills.

 Being a good conversationalist is not about being a good speaker, it requires a mixture of skills.
-Conversing with other people has a lot to do with choosing the right words at the right time, but that's not all: You also need to be a good listener, be able to read other people's moods, and even more importantly, know when not to say something.
+Conversing with other people has a lot to do with choosing the right words at the right time, but that's not all: You also need to be a good listener, look for clues to hidden meanings, be able to read other people's moods, and even more importantly, know when not to say something.

 As a language learner, you will need to constantly develop your vocabulary and ways of expressing yourself.
 Starting a conversation is relatively easy, but keeping it going is far more difficult (just take a look at our Live Chat page if you don't believe me).
 You need to speak, listen and appear interested, offer information, ask questions, gauge the other person's responses etc.

 People don't become good conversationalists by accident, they work at it, and it takes effort, time, and practise - real practice: Communicating in real life situations, not just classroom settings with set topics and a friendly teacher.